rywible/wrela6/docs/design/compiler-pipeline-design.md

 layout make image-specific types and representation facts concrete.
 Proof MIR gives a CFG, dominance, explicit values, and explicit exits.
 Later codegen layers should see only already-proven executable behavior.

+A separate target-independent low-level IR is optional, not mandatory.
+Checked MIR is the important proof boundary.
+For an AArch64-only compiler, the next lowering may go directly from checked MIR and its certified fact tables to an AArch64-owned machine IR.
+A generic LIR should exist only when multiple backends need a shared target-independent lowering point.

 The standard library participates in this shape as source.
 The module graph may load a default vendored stdlib, a user fork, or no stdlib at all.
 After module